jenkins-docs/simple-java-maven-app/README.md

 tutorial in the [Jenkins User Documentation](https://jenkins.io/doc/).

-The repository contains a simple Java application which outputs the string "Hello world!" and is accompanied by a couple of unit tests to check that the main application works as expected.
+The repository contains a simple Java application which outputs the string "Hello world!" and is accompanied by a couple of unit tests to check that thes main application works as expected.
 The results of these tests are saved to a JUnit XML report.